Harvey Weinstein sentenced to 23 years in prison after addressing his accusers in court

-Harvey Weinstein was sentenced to 23 years in prison Wednesday in a New York courtroom, the culmination of a case that fueled the global #MeToo movement and encouraged women to speak out against sexual abuse.
+Harvey Weinstein was sentenced Wednesday in a New York courtroom to 23 years in prison, the culmination of a case that fueled the global #MeToo movement and encouraged women to speak out against sexual abuse.

 "I really feel remorse for this situation," the former Hollywood producer said, his voice barely audible, as he addressed the court before the sentence was handed down.
 "I feel it deeply in my heart.
 I will spend my time really caring and really trying to be a better person."

-"I'm not going to say that these aren't great people," he also said of his accusers.
-"I've had wonderful times with these people."
+"I'm not going to say these aren't great people, I had wonderful times with these people, you know," Weinstein said of his accusers.
+"It is just I'm totally confused and I think men are confused about all of these issues."

+Weinstein, 67, arrived at his sentencing hearing in a wheelchair and in handcuffs.
+He had faced between five and 29 years in prison for last month's convictions on first-degree criminal sexual act and third-degree rape.

+Judge James Burke sentenced him to 20 years in prison for criminal sexual act and three years in prison for rape.
+The sentences will run consecutively and both come with five years of supervision after release, and Weinstein also must register as a sex offender.

 Weinstein wore a blank face as he was taken out of the courtroom.
 His accusers cried together in the front row.

-Prosecutors and leaders of the #MeToo movement praised the lengthy sentence, while Weinstein's defense attorney Donna Rotunno called it "obscene," "obnoxious" and "cowardly."
+Afterward, prosecutors and leaders of the #MeToo movement praised the lengthy sentence.
+Manhattan District Attorney Cyrus Vance said it "puts sexual predators and abusive partners in all segments of society on notice."

-Weinstein, 67, arrived to his sentencing hearing in a wheelchair and handcuffs.
-He had faced between five and 29 years for last month's convictions.

-Judge James Burke sentenced him to 20 years in prison for first-degree criminal sexual act and three years in prison for third-degree rape.
-The sentences will run consecutively and both come with five years of supervision after release.
+Weinstein's defense attorneys had asked that he be sentenced to five years in prison and argued that, given his frail health, anything longer would constitute a de facto life sentence.

+Defense Donna Rotunno lambasted the 23-year punishment as "obscene," "obnoxious" and "cowardly," and she argued that Weinstein did not get a fair trial.

-"If Harvey Weinstein had not been convicted by this jury, it would have happened again and again and again," Haley told the court.
+"If Harvey Weinstein had not been convicted by this jury, it would have happened again and again and again," Haley told the court Wednesday.
 "I'm relieved he will now know he's not above the law.
 I'm relieved there are women out there who are safer because he's not out there."

+The Los Angeles County District Attorney's office has begun the process of extraditing him to California to face those charges, the agency said in a tweet.
+No arraignment has been set.

 Weinstein's statement came as a surprise